SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex3/README.md

 In this chapter, we will discuss the Edit functionality across all the instance types.
 An existing instance can be modified after creation as per requirement through the Edit functionality.
 Let us start by editing an SAP HANA Cloud, SAP HANA Database instance first.

-1. Click on the '...' icon to see the list of Actions that can be performed on an SAP HANA Database instance.
-Click on Manage Configurations.
+1. Click on the '...' icon (under the Actions menu in the instances list) to see the operations that can be performed on the DEMO_HANA_DB database.
+Click on Manage Configuration.
     <kbd>
     ![](./images_new/1.png)
     </kbd>

-2. Click on Edit.
+2. Click the Edit button at the top right.
     <kbd>
     ![](./images_new/new.png)
     </kbd>